xpack/web-jekyll/pages/core/xcdl/guide/metadata.md

 The next issue to consider is whether or not a particular option is active.
 Configuration options are organized in a hierarchy of components and sub-components.
 For example the C library package contains a `component('libc/stdio')` containing all the options related to standard I/O. If a user disables the component as a whole then all the options below it become inactive: it makes no sense to disable all stdio functionality and then manipulate the buffer sizes.

 Inactive is not quite the same as disabled, although the effects are similar.
 The value of an inactive option is preserved.
 If the user modifies a buffer size option, then disables the whole stdio component, the buffer size value remains in case the stdio component is re-enabled later on.
-Some tools such as the graphical configuration tool will treat inactive options specially, for example such options may be grayed out.
+Some tools such as the graphical configuration tool will treat inactive options specially, for example such options may be greyed out.

 The active or inactive state of an option may affect other packages.
-For example a package may use the sprintf() function and require support for floating point conversions, a constraint that is not satisfied if the relevant option is inactive.
+For example a package may use the `sprintf()` function and require support for floating point conversions, a constraint that is not satisfied if the relevant option is inactive.
 It is necessary to define exactly what it means for an option to be inactive:

 1. An option is inactive if its parent is either inactive or disabled.
 For example if `component('libc/stdio')` is disabled then all the options and sub-components become inactive; since `component('libc/stdio/floating point')` is now inactive, `component('libc/stdio/floating point/printf')` is inactive as well.
 2. Options may also be inactive as a result of an `<activeIf>` property.
 This is useful if a particular option is only relevant if two or more disjoint sets of conditions need to be satisfied, since the hierarchical structure can only cope with at most one such set.